-1) The first level encompasses gathering of data on the outstanding amount of the assets and liabilities of the reporting units and their aggregation into analytical reports (balance sheets).
-These analytical reports contain detailed on-balance sheet data on the depository corporations, i.e. the NBRM and the other depository corporations (banks and savings houses) and other financial corporations - investment funds, pension funds, insurance companies, investment funds management companies and pension funds management companies).
+1) The first level encompasses compiling data on the outstanding amount of the assets and liabilities of the reporting units and their aggregation into analytical reports (balance sheets).
+These analytical reports contain detailed on-balance sheet data on the depository corporations, i.e. the NBRM and the other depository corporations (banks and savings houses) and other financial corporations - investment funds, pension funds, insurance companies, companies providing financial leasing, financial companies, investment funds management companies and pension funds management companies).